-Recommendation Proposed Timing That funding be provided to undertake the necessary maintenance works as identified within the technical audit at the outdoor pool.
-Year 2 That funding be provided in the 2021/2022 Council budget for the development of concept plans and capital cost estimate for an integrated aquatic centre in Kerang.
-Year 1 That Council commence the design phase for an integrated indoor aquatic centre on the site of the outdoor pools in line with the preliminary layout plans detailed on the following page.
-This would include: Indoor 25m x 6 lane program /warm water pool Toddlers pool/leisure water Dry health and wellness area Support amenities.
-Year 1 That Council prepare a business case for the development of the integrated aquatic centre to understand the operational costs, usage and Council subsidy.
-Year 1 That Council develop a funding strategy that considers the potential internal and external (state and federal governments) to support the development of an integrated aquatic centre.
-Year 1 That Council closes the current Kerang exercise pool once a new integrated facility is developed in Kerang.
+Recommendation Timing That funding be provided to undertake the necessary maintenance works as identified within the technical audit at the outdoor pool.
+Ongoing That funding be provided in the 2024/2025 Council budget for the development of concept plans and capital cost estimate for an integrated aquatic facility in Kerang.
+2024/2025 That Council commence the design phase for an integrated indoor aquatic facility on the site of the outdoor pools.
+This could include: Indoor laned program /warm water pool Toddlers pool/leisure water Dry health and wellness area Support amenities.
+2024/2025 That Council prepare a business case for the development of the integrated aquatic facility to understand the operational costs, usage and Council subsidy.
+2025/2026 That Council develop a funding strategy that considers the potential internal and external (state and federal governments) to support the development of an integrated aquatic centre.
+2025/2026 That Council close the Kerang Exercise Pool once a new contemporary indoor warm water program pool is provided.
+The pool will be accessible and of a sufficient size to provide for the programming and rehabilitation needs.
 Timing to coincide with opening of the proposed new facility